rstein66/rstein66.github.io/_projects/msms-ne-album.md

 >
 > Our project does <u>not</u> change racial features.
 > However, we list them below to highlight that some conventions
-> of depicting Neanderthals may be (unintentionally) heavily influenced
+> of depicting Neanderthals may still be (unintentionally) heavily influenced
-> by the racism & biases of their discoverers in the 19th century.
+> by the biases of their discoverers in the 19th century.
 {: .block-danger }

 **_Some_ known unknowns about Neanderthals:**